 Whatever your experience level or modeling style, the way you model impacts SketchUp’s performance.
 Using the recommended system requirements helps, but there are a few other things you can do to optimize your SketchUp experience.

-When you transform geometry into a component, your 3D model has all the following behaviors and capabilities:
+When you transform SketchUp geometry into a component it takes on the following behaviors and capabilities: